SalmaHisham/Big-Data-Exploration/docker-Hadoop/README.md

 # Inverted Index using MapReduce in Java and Docker Hadoop Cluster
-This README file provides detailed instructions on implementing an inverted index using MapReduce in Java and running it on a Docker Hadoop cluster.
-Additionally, it explains how to monitor the application using the Resource Manager.

 ## Introduction
 The inverted index is a data structure commonly used in information retrieval systems to quickly find documents that contain specific words.
 It maps each term to a list of documents in which the term appears.
 In this project, we'll implement an inverted index using MapReduce, a programming model for processing large datasets in parallel.